azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

       ![The Create Event Hub blade fields display with the previously mentioned settings.](media/2020-06-29-13-44-07.png "Create Event Hub blade")

 6. Repeat steps listed 5 to create another Event Hub.
 This one will store messages for archival and be processed by Stream Analytics.
-Stream Analytics forwards the message to Cogntive Search.
+Stream Analytics forwards the message to Cognitive Search.

    Name it `awchathub2`.
 If you select the **Event Hubs** menu item from the left menu, this will display the list of event hubs, you should see the following: